aroberge/reeborg-world-creation/included/beepers.md

 When carried by Reeborg, beepers are "clearly" silent.
 Still, one would have to explain why...

-Reeborg's world has the possibility to include sounds.
+Reeborg's world has the possibility to include sounds (see the relevant appendix).
 However, it does not always work well and is something that I intend to improve.
 You can turn sound on at any part of a program by including `sound(True)`.
 Currently, there is no sound effect to indicate that beepers are present.

 [^1]: Source of the images: [https://www.cs.mtsu.edu/~untch/karel/fundamentals.html](https://www.cs.mtsu.edu/~untch/karel/fundamentals.html) and [https://csis.pace.edu/~bergin/KarelJava2ed/greenfoot.html](https://csis.pace.edu/~bergin/KarelJava2ed/greenfoot.html).

 [^2]: Adapted \(with a very minor change\) from [http://karelsim.com/reference\_overview.html](http://karelsim.com/reference_overview.html)